 Representing someone else's work as one's own or giving a signature or using someone else's initials is unethical and in some cases illegal.
 Occurrences will result in loss of credit for work and possible extra assessment.

-1st Violation Detention, parent call, possible return to home school.
+1st Violation: Up to detention, parent call, possible return to home school.

 Computer Technology Misuse